-- Supervise teachers in implementing the measures put in place to support learning diversity. - Units of work across the curriculum will reflect whole school approaches to teaching and learning through differentiation and will consider learning diversity. - Assessment tasks and activities may be broken down into a series of smaller and achievable steps for students who have identified learning difficulties and/or extra time will be allowed to complete tasks.
+- Supervise teachers in implementing the measures put in place to support learning diversity. - Ensure that units of work across the curriculum will reflect whole school approaches to teaching and learning through differentiation and will consider learning diversity. - Ensure that assessment tasks and activities may be broken down into a series of smaller and achievable steps for students who have identified learning difficulties and/or extra time will be allowed to complete tasks where necessary.